 - Virtual Private Network (VPN): For specified applications, connect securely using Elon Web VPN or Colleague VPN (see VPN – Frequently Asked Questions)

-- Cisco Advanced Malware Protection (AMP): Installed on all PCs and Macs used for remote access
+- Endpoint protection: Installed on all Elon-owned PCs and Macs

 - Cisco Umbrella: Implemented components to prevent access to harmful and malicious websites

 - Splunk: Service enhanced to ensure more effective Data Loss Protection (DLP)

 - External Email Banner: Implemented a banner warning for external email that’s suspected of being harmful or malicious

 YOU Are the Best Defense